-- Roadside improvements (Barriers, Impact Attenuators, removal of obstacles) - Pavement markings and signing - Traffic signal installation or improvements - Geometric improvements (traffic canalization, dangerous intersection closures) - Delineation strategies (Raised Pavement Markings, Traffic Delineators) - Innovative road departure countermeasures (rumble strips) - Safety corridors larger projects which include improvements in road segments and intersections for a pre-determined corridor area.
+- Roadside improvements

+- Pavement markings and signing

+- Traffic signal installation or improvements

+- Geometric improvements

+- Delineation strategies (Raised Pavement Markings, Traffic Delineators)

 Time frames for implementing improvements depend on the nature and scope of the projects.
-Larger projects require compliance with Commonwealth bidding procedures.
-Additional involvement in work zone safety training by initiative of the Road Safety Audit Division contributes to our educational efforts.
+Safety improvement projects require compliance with Commonwealth bidding procedures.
+Additional involvement in transportation safety education by initiative of the PRHTA's Road Safety Audit Division or PRTSC's Impact Team contributes to the goals of this module.